fengshang1972/EPANETMSX2Manual/docs/2_framework.rst

 :eq:`DAEbulk`-:eq:`DAEequil`.
 The same applies for storage tanks, except that the DAEs are modified to consider only bulk reactions.
 Although not indicated, the model parameters **p** can possibly vary by pipe.
-For the equilibrium reactions it is assumed that the Jacobian matrix of :math:`\boldsymbol{h}` with respect to :math:`\boldsymbol{z}`, :math:`\partial \boldsymbol{h} \over \partial \boldsymbol{z}`, is unique and nonsingular for all :math:`t`.
+For the equilibrium reactions, it is assumed that the Jacobian matrix of :math:`\boldsymbol{h}` with respect to :math:`\boldsymbol{z}`, :math:`\partial \boldsymbol{h} \over \partial \boldsymbol{z}`, is unique and nonsingular for all :math:`t`.
 In this case, the implicit functions defined by :eq:`DAEequil`,